versioneye/versioneye_maven_plugin/README.md

 ## mvn versioneye:delete

-This goald will the project from the VersionEye server:
+This goal will delete the project from the VersionEye server:

 ```
 mvn versioneye:delete